jcsargis00/PyBer_Analysis/README.md

 Data collected by city type is shown below in the figure titled "Total Fare by City Type."
 * PyBer ridesharing service is used much more in urban city types.
 * Average fares per ride were higher in rural city types.
-* Fares peaked from the last week of February through the first week in March in all city types.
+* Fares peaked from the last week of February in all city types.
+* Fares peaked through the first week in March in urban areas.
 * Total fares were consistently lower in rural areas and suburban areas.
 * The number of drivers was also lowest in rural areas.
 * The higher cost per ride in rural areas could be a factor in less usage